Nell Hall Williams

 Nell Hall Williams (February 14, 1933 – December 26, 2021) was an American artist associated with the Gee's Bend group of quilters.
 Her work is included in the collection of the Virginia Museum of Fine Arts and the Baltimore Museum of Art.

 Biography

-Nell Hall Williams was born on February 14, 1933 near Gee's Bend (Boykin), Alabama.
+Nell Hall Williams was born on February 14, 1933, near Gee's Bend (Boykin), Alabama.
 Her mother, Pearlie Hall, was raised in Gee's Bend.

 Williams began making quilts with her mother as a child, and once recalled helping her until "nine or ten at night."
 Many of her early quilts were made from leftover and used fabrics, including bleached flour sacks and discarded clothing.
 She lost most of these quilts in a house fire in her adulthood.

 Williams had a daughter, Doris Mooney.

+She died on December 26, 2021.